cuustard/uni/SCC.141.md

 Digital Rights Management (DRM) accesses control mechanisms used to restrict medium usage (inhibits usage by multiple parties).

-The Digital Economy Act 2017\*\* increases max jail term for internet piracy to 10 years.
+The Digital Economy Act 2017\*\* increases the maximum jail term for internet piracy to 10 years.

 ### Software Protection

-Copying software reduces the purchase of the legitimate software.
+Copying software reduces the purchase of legitimate software.
 This leads to decreased income for the producers leading to lower production of new software.

-**Open Source** Software allows people to run the program for any prupose, study how the program works, and adapt it, redistribute it with changes too, improve the program and release improvements.
+**Open Source** Software allows people to run the program for any purpose, study how the program works, adapt it, redistribute it with changes too, improve the program and release improvements.

 Software copyright is now covered by the CDPA.

 The CDPA covers software, preparatory design materials, and databases.
-This is important for sofware as it restricts the copying of the work, distribtution of copies, and adaptations of it.
-Performing a restricted act without permissions results in infringement of copyright.
+This is important for software as it restricts the copying of the work, distribution of copies, and adaptations of it.
+Performing a restricted act without permission results in infringement of copyright.

 The CDPA has two types of computer-produced work:

-- Owner of a copyright is the author of the work unless by employee in the course of his employment
+- Owner of a copyright is the author of the work unless by the employee in the course of his employment
-- Author of computer-generated work is the person by whom the arrangements necessary for the creation of the works are undertaken.
+- The author of computer-generated work is the person by whom the arrangements necessary for the creation of the works are undertaken.

 Things to remember:

 1. Do not copy non-literal parts of computer software
-2. Prepare, date, and keep preparatory materials for developement
+2. Prepare, date, and keep preparatory materials for development
 3. Insert Deliberate Mistakes or redundant code
 4. Be aware that copyright extends to the compilation of a program
-5. Ensure that employees do not use materials or confidential information from previous emplyoment
+5. Ensure that employees do not use materials or confidential information from the previous emplyoment
 6. Honour confidentiality
 7. Give credit if adapting Open Source code